alinakazzaa/SQ-handbook/README.md

 * Sprint task estimation
 * Description of tasks
 * Task prioritization using the MoSCoW (Must, Should, Could, Won't) technique
-* Identify the users of the software i.e. surveyor and surveyed and the functionality each of them have
+* Identify the users of the software i.e. surveyor and surveyed and the functionality each of them has

 ### Scrum sprint backlog and task estimation

 The software component will consist of functionality to create a survey and receive answers to this survey.
-Therefore, the ‘surveyor’ and the ‘surveyed’ roles will be associated with the specific tasks.
+Therefore, the ‘surveyor’ and the ‘surveyed’ roles will be associated with specific tasks.

 Tasks will be done in 'sprints' or development stages, which will be timed and each task will receive an estimation of completion time.

 To estimate the amount of time it will take to do and the complexity of the task.
 To allocate story points, a Fibonacci sequence will be used i.e. 1, 2, 3, 5, 8, 13.

-Note: development time of this sample software will be much shorter than real life tools, however it will help to describe the process of the Scrum backlog, which will be customized to each product.
+Note: development time of this sample software will be much shorter than real-life tools, however, it will help to describe the process of the Scrum backlog, which will be customized to each product.
 One story point for this sample project will be estimated at 10 minutes.

 #### Sprint 1

-This sprint will focus on the surveyor functionality, as to begin the process of receiving answers to surveys will depend on the existence of these “must have” features.
+This sprint will focus on the surveyor functionality, as to begin the process of receiving answers to surveys will depend on the existence of these “must-have” features.

 ![Sprint 1](/resources/sprints/1.png)

 A total Velocity of 9 story points during the first spring sets the pace of development for the remainder of the project.

-During this sprint the team can assess the complexity of the software and estimate the time it will take to continue adding new functionality.
-The goal is to maintain this workflow (given the time taken to achieve functionality is in accordance with the expectations) and add/ remove sprint tasks to maintain an balanced burndown.
+During this sprint, the team can assess the complexity of the software and estimate the time it will take to continue adding new functionality.
+The goal is to maintain this workflow (given the time taken to achieve functionality is in accordance with the expectations) and add/ remove sprint tasks to maintain a balanced burndown.

 To begin the project, I will create survey objects that will be required such as Survey, Question and Response.
 Each object will have a set of attributes.
 This initial set up will take long, therefore 40 minutes is allocated to it.

 To view the already existing projects, 20 minutes is sufficient enough.
-However, the overall spring time is the longest as it will contain the core functionality of the system.
+However, the overall sprint time is the longest as it will contain the core functionality of the system.

 #### Sprint 2

-In the second sprint it the functionality for the surveyed person (answering the survey) will be added.
+In the second sprint, it the functionality for the surveyed person (answering the survey) will be added.
 This relies on the completion of the tasks in the first spring, therefore will be done after.
-The ability to see all survey responses by the surveyor is not a core functionality to be able to implement the survey processes, however, it is the purpose of a survey in the first place, therefore is considered a core or “must have” functionality.
+The ability to see all survey responses by the surveyor is not a core functionality to be able to implement the survey processes, however, it is the purpose of a survey in the first place, therefore is considered a core or “must-have” functionality.

 ![Sprint 2](/resources/sprints/2.png)

-The total velocity of this sprint is almost equal to the first one, but is 1 storypoint less.
-This is acceptable and is within the steady workflow, however is less than the first sprint, which means either less work had to be done or it was less complex.
+The total velocity of this sprint is almost equal to the first one but is 1 story points less.
+This is acceptable and is within the steady workflow, however, is less than the first sprint, which means either less work had to be done or it was less complex.

 #### Sprint 3